BjerknesCPU/diag_norcpm/README.md

             /path/to/model_version/["hindcast"]/runname_YYYYMMDD/ensemble_mem0-9/atm/hist/data.nc
             (["hindcast"] means the script can handle with and without "hindcast" directory) the command would be
-            /path/to/diag_norcpm.sh  /path/to/model_version/[hindcast]
+            /path/to/diag_norcpm.sh  /path/to/model_version/["hindcast"]
-        output figure directory will be
+        output figures (in each receipe sub-directory) will be ./model_version-runname
-            ./model_version-runname

 # Code structure